ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 {% include linkedHeading.html heading="Indirect Emissions" level=2 %}
 Indirect emissions result from the organisation's purchase of cloud computing services, software, or managed IT services from third-party technology providers.

 As the organisation does not own or control the IT assets delivering these services, their associated emissions cannot be directly quantified.
-But use of these services contributes substantially to the organisation's overall technology emissions footprint.
-These are relatable to GHG Protocol Scope 3.
+But use of these services can contribute substantially to the organisation's overall technology emissions footprint.
 Emissions estimates for third-party services can be obtained from providers to account for these indirect, supply chain impacts.

+Category C (Cloud) emissions can be related to GHG Protocol Scope 3.

 {% include linkedHeading.html heading="Cloud Services" level=3 %}